 Figure 6.
 Collapsing Nodes: the normal graph, containing an artifact, an agent, and three processes (a) and the grouping of all agent processes with the agent (b).

-filter present is the status filter.
-When selecting the desired , all nodes with the specified status will have their colors changed according to their respective values.
+The last filter present is the status filter.
+When selecting the desired attribute, all nodes with the specified status will have their colors changed according to their respective values.
+It uses the traffic light scale, which indicates the status of the variable using red, yellow, or green color.
 As an example, imagine that we desire to analyze the player’s hit points (HP) value throughout the game.
 When filtered by player’s HP, all nodes that contain a player HP value will have their colors changed according to its value.
-Activating this type of filter allow the user to see the player’s HP throughout the game, making it easier to identify situations where he might have had trouble.
+Activating this type of filter allow the user to see the player’s HP throughout the game, making it easier to identify situations where he might have had trouble (red color).
 Section 5 provides more examples of those features used for analysis.

-Using these features for graph manipulation and visualization, the user is able to interact with the provenance graph relevant actions that had an impact in the story or desired type of analysis information that might not be relevant to the desired analysis.
+Using these features for graph manipulation and visualization, the user is able to interact with the provenance graph, identifying relevant actions that had an impact in the story or in the desired type of analysis.
+It is also possible to hide information that might not be relevant to the desired analysis.
 Irrelevant information can be omitted in the graph or grouped together by features presented in the application.

 As an example, suppose the player is in combat with an enemy and only after a few rounds it falls under the player's attacks.
 With the framework proposed in [16], every interaction creates a node to represent the action taken by the player, which is attacking the enemy.
 This may generate data that is unnecessary for analysis, so it is possible to reduce all the individual attack nodes to simply one node.
 Another case could consist in a combat that does not generate any impact in the story outcome.
 In this case, it could be completely omitted.